ucg8j/blog/posts/goodbye-whatsapp.md

 >As an organization we work very hard to **not know anything about you all.
 There aren’t analytics in the app, we use end to end encryption for everything** from your messages and calls/video as well as all your metadata so we have no idea who you talk to or what you talk about

 ## 🕵️‍♂️ Facebook is not about privacy
-Despite what Zuckerberg might say publicly, as with this change they are demonstrating they can change the rules whenever they like to what they most prefer, more of your data.
+Despite what Zuckerberg might say publicly Facebooks DNA is to get your data and sell it - it is not there to offer you privacy or the best private messenging service, it's an afterthought.
+As with this update to the t&cs they are demonstrating they can change the rules whenever they like to what they most prefer - more of your data.
 This is a little concerning:

 ![](/content/images/2021/whatsapp-policy-diff.png)
 [Source](https://twitter.com/Shiftreduce/status/1347546599384346624)

 ## 💰 Whatsapp founder gave $50 mil to Signal
 Yes that's right, the co-founder of Whatsapp [gave $50 million dollars to Signal](https://signal.org/blog/signal-foundation/) to it's competitor.
 Why?
 He regrets selling to Facebook, when the Facebook Cambridge Analytica scandal happened several years back, he tweeted ['It is time. #deletefacebook'](https://twitter.com/brianacton/status/976231995846963201).
-Both Founders ended up leaving over over disputes of monetisation - well we here now and it's time to delete Whatsapp too.
+Both Founders ended up leaving over disputes of monetisation - well we here now and it's time to delete Whatsapp too.

 ## 🚀 Elon Musk says so!
 Ok, this is more to relay a funny anecdote. the following tweet,